RobertGawron/HardwareDataLogger/DevOps/README.md

 If a small window with a clock is visible, it means everything is set up correctly.

 Note: If using Windows, [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) (or another tool capable of displaying X11 windows) is required.
 The Visual Studio terminal will not work.

+# Pi

+Build the image with

+docker compose build raspberry-logger

+Run with

+docker compose up raspberry-logger -d

+Connect:

+docker-compose exec raspberry-logger bash

+For cross-platform usage, use Buildx to produce a multi-arch image.